Joining a Home Owners Association? Know what questions to ask.

 - If you haven’t already—find out how much the transfer fees and capital reserve requirements are when you close and negotiate to have the seller pay for them (unless you have already agreed otherwise).

 - Find out how many units are owner-occupied versus rented out.
 The HOA will know this.
 If it’s higher than about 10 percent rentals, you may want to consider that in your purchase decision.

 - Check out the HOA's rental policies.
 The time may come when you may need or want to rent it out.

 - Find out the current status of all the membership dues.
-How many units are in the HOA and of that, how many are past due, and by how much?
+How many units are in the HOA, and of that, how many are past due, and by how much?
 Try to obtain the minutes from the previous year's HOA meetings.
 Read them to see what they discuss, which will tell you how picky they are and what type of violations spur actions against residents.

-Our team has been prolific Stuart, Florida based Realtors since 2003, listing and selling properties along the Treasure Coast and Palm Beach real estate corridors.
-We service over 250 communities and subdivisions including club communities, waterfront communities, second-home communities, condos, and townhomes.
+Our team has been prolific Stuart, Florida-based Realtors since 2003, listing and selling properties along the Treasure Coast and Palm Beach real estate corridors.
+We service over 250 communities and subdivisions, including club communities, waterfront communities, second-home communities, condos, and townhomes.

 Contact Us to schedule a free consultation.
 Whether buying or selling a home, we are always happy to meet with you to discuss your wants and needs, with no obligation.

 Eric Slifkin, a Broker Associate, is the founder of the Slifkin Team at Keller Williams Realty.
-Eric and his team of experienced agents serve South Florida and the Treasure Coast, including Stuart, Port Saint Lucie, and the Palm Beaches.
+Eric and his experienced agents serve South Florida and the Treasure Coast, including Stuart, Port Saint Lucie, and the Palm Beaches.